University of Technology Sydney

 Experimentation.
 Application of play, experimentation and creative risk-taking evident in the design process.
 20 3 I.1

 Exercises.
-Thoughtfully executed and completed in class exercises and pre-work. re-work.
+Thoughtfully executed and completed in class exercises during face-to-face studio sessions as well as pre-work/homework.
 20 5 C.3

 Thumbnail drafts.
-Evidence of appropriate application of design thinking in iterative thumbnail drafts and final pencil draft.
+Evidence of responsiveness to feedback during face-to-face studio sessions and appropriate application of design thinking in iterative thumbnail drafts and final pencil draft.
 20 4 I.2

 SLOs: subject learning objectives